DTUWindEnergy/BasicDTUController/README.md

     $ pip install sphinx-fortran

+## Tests

+For users that compiled using the shipped makefiles a set of tests are present in the folder "src/_tests".
+- Rudimentary matlab and fortran tests are present in this folder to dynamically load the compiled dlls and perform a simple call.
+- Running `make` within this folder will perform the Fortran tests using different "Fortran" method to load a dll (i.e. cray-pointer or C-integer handles).

 ## License

 The Basic DTU Wind Energy controller is distributed under the [GNU General Public License v3.0](http://en.wikipedia.org/wiki/GNU_General_Public_License).